Cryptocurrency in the second Trump presidency: U.S. stockpile

 In January by executive order, Trump created a Working Group on digital assets and promised to make the U.S. the “crypto capital of the planet.”
 On March 2 following a crypto sell-off, Trump started a $300 billion global rally in cryptocurrency when he named five types on Truth Social that the US stockpile would hold: Ripple (XRP), Solana (SOL) and Cardano (ADA); and later Bitcoin (BTC) and Ethereum (ETH).
 On March 6 by executive order, Trump established the strategic bitcoin reserve and the U.S. digital asset stockpile.
 As Bloomberg said, the strategic Bitcoin reserve cemented Bitcoin as a financial instrument and a U.S. asset held in reserve like gold, oil and cheese.

 He held a Crypto Summit at the White House the following day, inviting leaders in the field to discuss the government-owned crypto stockpile.
-The industry was disappointed that taxpayer funds wouldn't be used to purchase crypto, and the market dropped sharply following the order.
+The industry was disappointed that taxpayer funds would not be used to purchase crypto, and the market dropped sharply following the order.

+House Judiciary Committee report

+On November 25, 2025, U.S. Representative Jamie Raskin released a report finding that following an investigation by Democrats on the U.S. House Judiciary Committee, it was determined that the cryptocurrency policies of Trump were in fact used to benefit Trump and his family, with Trump in fact adding billions of dollars to his net worth through cryptocurrency schemes which were entangled with foreign governments, corporate allies, and criminal actors.
+The report, title Trump, Crypto, and a New Age of Corruption, also found that Trump dismantled anti-corruption safeguards and pardoned people who were regarded as "corporate cronies" in order to build his cryptocurrency empire.

 Conflicts of interest

+Most of Donald Trump's 2025 revenue was derived from his businesses' cryptocurrency ventures, an industry over which he wielded substantial regulatory power.

 Trump's ties to cryptocurrency have led to concerns of corruption, with Senator Elizabeth Warren describing Trump as "enriching himself and his family through their crypto businesses while his administration guts oversight of the market".
 Representative Ayanna Pressley criticized the Trump administration and the Department of Government Efficiency's targeting of the Consumer Financial Protection Bureau and "emphasized the critical role" of the agency's work to protect consumers of cryptocurrencies.
 ProPublica reported that the Department of Housing and Urban Development had discussed using cryptocurrency, which was described as "simply reckless" by Representatives Maxine Waters, Stephen Lynch and Emanuel Cleaver, who drew comparisons with "risky, unregulated, and predatory financial products" that led to the Great Recession.

 As of May 2025, the Trump family owns four cryptocurrency ventures.
-His eldest sons Eric and Donald Jr. founded a Bitcoin mining firm American Bitcoin, a merger with American Data Centers in 2025.
+His eldest sons Eric and Donald Jr. founded a Bitcoin mining firm American Bitcoin Corp, a merger with American Data Centers in 2025.
 Donald Trump's assets are held in trust and managed by his children while he serves as U.S. president.